TIY-Rails-1507/blocks_procs_lambdas/01_blocks.md

 ruby
 ```

-This is very similar to how the built in `select` methods of `Array` work:
+This is very similar to how the built in `select` method of `Array` work:

 ```ruby
 list = %w[ hello mom bob monday tattarrattat ruby detartrated ]  # a shortcut for creating an array of strings